 The NTP’s recommended listing is “based on a selective reading of the available scientific information that ignored a large number of important studies that did not support the staff position.
-Not only was this information ignored, it was effectively excluded from the information presented to the NTP’s Board of Scientific Counselors [for review],” according to the letter from Jack Snyder, executive director of the Styrene Information and Research Center, and John Schweitzer, senior director of government affairs for the American Composites Manufacturers Association.
+Not only was this information ignored, it was effectively excluded from the information presented to the NTP’s Board of Scientific Counselors ,” according to the letter from Jack Snyder, executive director of the Styrene Information and Research Center, and John Schweitzer, senior director of government affairs for the American Composites Manufacturers Association.

 “NTP’s blind reliance on its process and willful ignorance of the entire body of science is a direct threat to the employment of over 750,000 people who work in the thousands of small and medium-sized companies that use styrene and styrene-based materials to make products that are used everyday by virtually every American,” the letter reads.

 Styrene-based materials, including polystyrene, acrylonitrile butadiene styrene, styrene-butadiene rubber, styrene-butadiene latex and styrene composites, are used to make a wide variety of products that extend the life of transportation infrastructure, increase fuel economy, produce green energy and prevent pollution, the industry bodies said.